 Our free e-mail newsletter of news items, recent articles, research, events we have attended, pelvic pain in the media, etc is sent to those who request it 3 times a year.
 If you would like to receive this, please add your e-mail address via the “subscribe to our newsletter” button on any page of the website.
 We are pleased to hear from those with an interest in pelvic pain whether they are patients, carers, clinicians or researchers.

-Many of the pages on the website are certified by the Information Standard and listed in NICE Evidence.
-The Information Standard logo below indicates which web pages this applies to.
 The information is produced by our medical advisory panel, those with experience of the conditions, carers and those who may not have direct experience.